Ireland remembers Violet Gibson with plaque outside her childhood home in Dublin.

-It recently came to light that she had written several letters appealing for her release to powerful society figures, including Princess Elizabeth - the recently deceased Queen - and Winston Churchill.
+It recently came to light that she had written several letters appealing for her release to powerful society figures, including Princess Elizabeth - the future Queen - and Winston Churchill.
 The letters never reached their intended recipients.

 Over the years Gibson has been the subject of books, plays and songs.
-She was also portrayed by Olwen Fouéré in The Irish Woman Who Shot Mussolini, broadcast on Irish television last year.
+She was also portrayed by Olwen Fouéré in The Irish Woman Who Shot Mussolini, broadcast on Irish television in 2021.

 View on Map